BBaysinger/bb-portfolio/docs/environment-variables.md

 - **`.env.local`** - Local overrides (not committed, in `.gitignore`)
 - **`.env.example`** - Template showing required variables

+### Naming paradigm

+- Local development should rely on unprefixed keys (e.g., `PUBLIC_SERVER_URL`, `MONGODB_URI`).
+These stay in `.env` / `.env.local` and never leave your machine.
+- Prefixed variants (`DEV_*`, `PROD_*`) exist only for environments that share a single secrets bundle (GitHub Actions, Terraform output, etc.).
+If an environment doesn’t need to co‑exist in that bundle, don’t create a duplicate key.
+- We intentionally avoid sprawling “compatibility” envs; when the backend needs a value, it fails fast with a helpful error instead of silently massaging inputs.
+- Legacy `LOCAL_*` keys are still read as a short-term fallback, but new configuration should stick to the simplified convention.

 ## Key Variables

 ### NEXT_PUBLIC_FORCE_HASH_HISTORY